 Revolving credit facilities.
-Our \$800 million unsecured revolving credit facility expires in July 2024, and contains a \$300 million sublimit for issuance of standby letters of credit.
-The facility also contains an option allowing us to increase the size of our credit facility by up to an additional \$300 million, with the agreement of the lenders.
-Interest on borrowings under this facility is based on LIBOR (or an alternate benchmark rate, if LIBOR is no longer available) plus an applicable margin and is payable quarterly and upon maturity.
-The revolving credit facility may be extended, at our option, for up to two additional one-year periods, subject to customary conditions.
+In February 2022, we entered into a new, \$1.3 billion senior unsecured revolving Credit Agreement (the "2022 Credit Facility"), which replaced our previous \$800 million unsecured revolving credit facility.
+The 2022 Credit Facility expires in February 2027, and may be extended, at our request and with the consent of the lenders, for up to two additional one year periods, subject to customary conditions.
+The new facility contains a \$300 million sublimit for issuance of standby letters of credit.
+It also contains an option allowing us to increase the size of our credit facility by up to an additional \$700 million, with the agreement of the committing lenders.
+The interest rate on borrowings under the 2022 Credit Facility is a term rate based on the Secured Overnight Financing Rate ("Term SOFR") (or an alternate benchmark rate, if Term SOFR is no longer available) plus an applicable margin, and is payable quarterly and upon maturity.
+The 2022 Credit Facility is subject to a quarterly Consolidated Adjusted Debt to Consolidated EBITDAR financial leverage ratio covenant.
+As of July 30, 2022, we were in compliance with this financial covenant.